NicoMosty/Quarto_private_manuscript/README.md

 ## Project Structure

+This repository contains a Quarto manuscript project template with the following structure:

 ```
 ├── main.qmd                # Main manuscript document
 ├── notebooks/              # Jupyter notebooks with data analysis
 │   └── notebook-data-example.ipynb
 ├── _quarto.yml             # Quarto configuration file
+├── _publish.yml            # Publication configuration
 └── references.bib          # Bibliography file
 ```

+## Configuration Files

+### _quarto.yml

+This file configures the Quarto project settings:

+- `project.type: manuscript` - Defines this as a manuscript-type project
+- `manuscript.article` - Specifies the main document (main.qmd)
+- `manuscript.notebooks` - Lists notebooks to include with their titles
+- `manuscript.meca-bundle` - Defines the MECA bundle output filename

+Multiple output formats are configured:
+- `html` - Web format with interactive features (comments, hover citations)
+- `pdf` - PDF output with LaTeX support
+- `jats` - Journal Article Tag Suite format for journal submissions

+The file also configures Python execution settings and bibliography information.

+### _publish.yml

+This file contains publication settings for Quarto Pub, which is Quarto's publishing platform.
+It includes:

+- `source: project` - Indicates the entire project should be published
+- `quarto-pub` - Contains publishing destination information

+**Note:** When working with this template, you should replace the placeholder publishing ID and URL with your own Quarto Pub information when ready to publish.

+## Usage

+Edit `main.qmd` to write your manuscript content and add your analysis notebooks to the `notebooks/` directory.
+Configure the output formats in `_quarto.yml` based on your publication requirements.

 ## Features